TTT-2/ttt-command-to-chat/README.md

 A small addon that makes it easy for server owners to configure chat commands.
 Each defined command registers a chat command and a console command.
 Once executed, chat messages can be printed to the player chat or further commands can be automatically executed.
 Additionally multiple languages, variables, placeholders and colors are supported.

+**Important note:** Make sure to use the right texteditor.
+After editing the json file with the windows text editor, garrys mod is unable to parse the json file.
+Using notepad++ solves this problem.

 ## Setup

 After installation of the addon, the GM server has to run once.
 A new folder will ve created in `garrysmmod/data` called `ctc`.
 Inside this folder is a file called `commands.txt`.
 This text file is a json structure which can be edited in order to create new custom commands.